Health Care Guide Information

 Leucopenia:

-When the white blood cells drop below their normal range and puts the person at risk of developing infections.
-Bone marrow aplasia: When the bone is unable to produce enough blood cells is called bone marrow aplasia
+When the white blood cell count drops below its normal range, it puts the person at risk of developing infections.
+Bone marrow aplasia: When the bone marrow is unable to produce enough blood cells is called bone marrow aplasia

 Share this: